jrc-dev/TheSeedsofGod/README.md

 [The Seeds Of God](https://theseedsofgod-production.up.railway.app)

 ```
-Hosted for demo only by railway!
+Hosted for demo on railway!
 ```

 ## Usage